CollaborativeRoboticsLab/fabric/docs/capability_client.md

 ## Error Handling
 - All service calls are checked for validity and throw `fabric::fabric_exception` on failure.

 - The client waits for each service to become available before proceeding.
+The wait timeout is controlled by `capability_client.service_wait_timeout_sec`.

 - If any step fails, capabilities are freed and errors are logged.